 Half of the daily pages spread is for notes.
 I use that page for setting my daily intentions and as my journal reflecting on each day before I go to bed.

 One thing I’ve added to my planner is daily scores, which, at the end of the week when added up, gives me an excellent overview of how my week has been.
 Doing this gives me a clear indication of how the week has been.
 Sometimes we have a tendency to give too much focus to the bad days, but by scoring each day and adding them up every week has surprised me at times on a positive note and therefore not letting one bad day during the week get too much focus as I do my weekly review.

 Weekly Preview Pages

 Prioritizing to set aside time to plan your week will help you gain clarity and give you a head start to your week before it begins.
 I usually spend time on Sunday to prepare for the coming week.
-That includes looking back at the previous week, adding my scores, and looking at my biggest wins of the week.
+That includes looking back at the previous week, adding my scores, and looking at my most significant wins of the week.

 The Full Focus Planner helps you do that too.
 By having weekly reflections like your biggest wins, what worked and what didn’t, what you need to change or stop doing it helps you fine-tune your upcoming week by becoming aware of things which otherwise you might just keep doing.

 The quarterly preview page is pretty much set up as the weekly preview pages helping you reflect on your progress of the previous three months, helping you prepare for success in the coming quarter.

 Two Cool Productivity Hacks Included In The Full Focus Planner